 ● Step 3: Use a thick hose and short hose

 To achieve high water pressure, use a thick hose.
 And use a short hose length.
-The thicker the hose is, the more water can be sent to the nozzle.
-A long hose means that water travels a longer distance, which reduces the pressure of the water.
-Therefore, always make sure that you use a thick hose with a minimum length so that the amount of water and the pressure is as high as possible.
-And no energy is lost due to the bends or twists of the hose.
+The wider the hose is, the more water can be sent to the nozzle.
+A long hose means that water travels a longer distance, reducing pressure.

 ● Step 4: Install an additional water pump

 Another way to increase the water pressure for effective cleaning without a pressure washer is to use a water pump.
 This will increase the pressure of your main water supply.
 If you live in an area with lower water pressure, this can give a nice boost.
-Together with a good nozzle, this can give a nice increase in the pressure coming from your hose.
-A water pump connects to an outlet, and a hose is attached to the pump to get a stronger stream.

 How warm does it need to be to power wash a house?

-I recommend only power wash, or pressure wash a house when the temperature is above 32 degrees Fahrenheit during the night.
+I recommend only power washing or pressure washing a house when the temperature is above 32 degrees Fahrenheit at night.
 When lower, the water will freeze.
-When using a power washer or pressure washer, water will reach areas normal rain will not reach.
-With colder temperatures, it will take longer to evaporate.
-And when the water freezes, it will expand and can do significant damage.
+When using a power washer or pressure washer, water will reach areas where average rain will not reach.

 Should you power wash a house in winter?

 Power washing can be done in winter, but it is not recommended for beginners.
 During the winter season, power washing becomes much more challenging.
-When you use hot pressurized water, it will find its way in all cracks and locations normal rain will not reach.
-With a temperature below freezing, the water will freeze and expand and can do significant damage.
+When you use hot pressurized water, it will find its way through cracks and locations where average rain will not reach.

 Also, the power washer itself can get damaged.
-The pipes and other components inside the pressure washer may freeze if you fail to drain the water lines properly.
+The pipes and other components inside the pressure washer may freeze if you drain the water lines properly.
 Store the equipment in a warmer area.

 ● De-icing: